FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/10-Content Mix/10-Existing Markdown Materials Reuse.md

 ## Learning Objectives

-- Extend the learning content
+- Develop new learning materials from scratch by applying the Markdown syntax on existing template documents
+- Manipulate existing learning objects, making them compliant with the FAIR-by-Design methodology
-- Define slides in open format
+- Define slides in an open format

 ## Target Audience